Sanafathima95773/SocketStudy/README.md

+NAME: Sana Fathima H
+Register Number: 212223240145
 # Ex.No:1a  Study of Socket Programming

 ## Aim:
 To perform a study on Socket Programming